cozy/cozy-stack/docs/registry-publish.md

     "https://registry.cozy.io/registry/versions"
 ```

-## Access to our official registry
+## Access to our official apps registry

 In order to access to our official repository, you need a token for a specific
 editor.
 To do so, concact us directly at the address contact@cozycloud.cc